altmp/altv-docs-gta/articles/tutorials/overwrite_gameconfig.md

 1. Create a resource folder with a name of your choice.
 2. Create a resource.toml like the example below.
 3. Get the current value and name of a pool from your gameconfig in the update.rpf.
-4. Add the name of the pool you want to change and the new value below the [pools] section.
+4. Add the name of the pool and the value to extend below the [pools] section.

 ## **resource.toml**
 ```